Randy Boyagoda: Work

-Boyagoda’s third novel, Original Prin, was published by Biblioasis in Canada in 2018 and in the United States in 2019.
+Boyagoda's third novel, Original Prin, was published by Biblioasis in Canada in 2018 and in the United States in 2019.
 The novel, the first of a projected trilogy, tells the story of Prin, a forty-year-old professor at a Catholic college in downtown Toronto.
 After surviving cancer, Prin commits to becoming a better husband and father.
 His pursuit of this goal is interrupted by the imminent shutdown of his college and the arrival of Prin’s ex-girlfriend from graduate school, Wende, who is now working as a consultant to the college.
 Divinely inspired, Prin agrees to travel to the Middle East with Wende to launch an academic partnership that has deadly consequences.
-The Toronto Star called the novel “fresh and utterly original.”
+The Toronto Star called the novel "fresh and utterly original".
 The sequel, Dante’s Indiana, was published in 2021.

-As a literary and cultural commentator, Boyagoda is a frequent contributor to magazines and newspapers including the Financial Times, Chronicle of Higher Education, the Paris Review, Harper's Magazine, the Wall Street Journal, First Things, the Walrus, the New York Times, the National Post, and The Globe and Mail, the New Statesman and The Guardian.
-His criticism includes reviews of Enid Blyton, Haruki Murakami, Orhan Pamuk, Gabriel Garcia Marquez, and Jose Saramago, among others.
+As a literary and cultural commentator, Boyagoda is a frequent contributor to magazines and newspapers including the Financial Times, Chronicle of Higher Education, the Paris Review, Harper's Magazine, the Wall Street Journal, First Things, the Walrus, The New York Times, the National Post, and The Globe and Mail, the New Statesman and The Guardian.
+His criticism includes reviews of Enid Blyton, Haruki Murakami, Orhan Pamuk, Gabriel García Márquez, and José Saramago, among others.